Dym077/Numbers-game/README.md

 ### Known Bugs

-- When the player types a one-digit number in the answer box, the game will throw "You must enter
-  a number in the answer box".
 - The timer should reset to 10 after a finished game (when the score has reached 20 or 5 wrong answers have been submitted) but it resets to 9.
 This could be an issue created by the code hinted at in the javaScript testing above.
+After consulting the support group, we managed to get the timer to reset, which was a great success for me, as the timer would keep counting down forever when I first implemented it.

 ### Fixed Bugs
+- When the player typed a one-digit number in the answer box, the game would throw "You must enter
+  a number in the answer box".
 - When the player has 5 incorrect answers, the game is supposed to reset, which it now does.
   Before though, the timer kept running like in the above stated bug, where the player scores 20 points.
 - The operators didn't reset when game was finished.